Lucy Ameh

 Lucy Ameh (born 12 June 1980) is a Nollywood actress and business woman who became popular after starring in Braids on a Bald Head in 2010.

 Early life and education

 Lucy was born in Kaduna on 12 June 1980.
-She started acting right from a tender age at her church.
+She started acting at her church in her youth.
 She finished from NTA TV college and had her B.Sc. in Mass Communication from Ahmadu Bello University, Zaria after which she obtained a diploma in Law at the University of Jos.

 Career

 Lucy started acting right from a young age, acting in several church plays and became recognized as an actress after acting in the movie 'Queen of Zazzau'.